joshwalawender/IQMon/readme.md

     * Runs roughly 2x faster than v0.X.
 * **v0.X** (frozen 2013/07/15)
     * Initial version, not under version control.
-    * Works on VYSOS Data.
+    * Deployed on live VYSOS data.
-    * Implemented using functions instead of objects.
-    * Reports image pointing info (alt, az, moon angle)
     * Analyzes image with SExtractor
         * Reports FWHM, ellipticity, background, number of stars detected
+    * Reports image pointing info (alt, az, moon angle)
-    * Can solve image with astrometry.net (poor error handling)
+    * Can solve image with astrometry.net (with poor error handling)
     * Reports pointing error and position angle
     * Makes jpegs of image and cropped version with circles overlayed on stars found by SExtractor
     * Makes HTML and text file versions of results with one line per image, usually one night of images per file.

+## Planned Features

+… in no particular order:

+* Add color coding of HTML output table to mark images with poor FWHM, ellipticity, and pointing error
+* Improved error handling and timeout on astrometry.net call.
+* Add method to write image analysis results to MySQL database
+    * Add method to make HTML table from database of images rather than image by image.
+* Implement reading of raw DSLR images via dcraw.
+* Refine WCS by adding distortion terms.
+* Determine zero point of image by comparing SExtractor photometry with catalog magnitudes (using UCAC4).

 ## Code Structure